rohit455273/assertive/README.md

 ## Error: x is NULL.
 ```

-(You can think of the "assert" functions as more specific versions of
+(You can think of the *assert* functions as more specific versions of
 `base::stopifnot` that make your code easier to read and give more informative
 error messages.)

-Each assert function has a corresponding "is" function.
+Each *assert* function has a corresponding *is* function.
 In this case,
 `is_not_null` is a wrapper to base-R's `!is.null`, that gives a more informative
 error message on failure (in an attribute named `cause`).